 Turkey has had its borders open to tourists from around the world since June 12, 2020.
 Tourists from most countries can currently visit, but there are a few exceptions.
 Like many countries that are open to tourists, Turkey has implemented several travel restrictions for visitors.

 All travelers must have proof of a negative PCR COVID test result that was obtained within 72 hours of departure.
-They must also complete a passenger locator form prior to arrival.
+They must also complete a Turkey Entrance Form within the 72 hours before travel.
 There is no mandatory quarantine upon arrival for travelers from most countries.

 Can I travel to Turkey right now?

 Turkey is open to travelers from most countries.
 Below is a map of all the countries that can visit Turkey at the moment.

 *Travelers cannot travel directly from these countries, but they can enter Turkey if they enter via another country.
 If travelers have been in Brazil or South Africa in the last 10 days before entering Turkey, they must quarantine for 14 days from their arrival in Turkey and take a PCR test on the 10th day of their quarantine period.
 If that test is negative, they can end their quarantine.

 Turkey COVID-19 travel restrictions and entry requirements